- +1 212 641 5619

 - Named to Lawdragon's "500 Leading Litigators in America."
 Lawdragon, 2023-2025

-- Named to "Leading Commercial Litigators" List.
-Daily Journal, 2024
+- Named a “Trial Lawyer MVP,” Law360, and a "Leading Commercial Litigator,” Daily Journal, 2024

-- Ranked “Hall of Fame” in Disputes Resolution – International Litigation, General Commercial Disputes, “Leading Trial Lawyers” in the U.S. and “Leading Lawyers” in Corporate Investigations and White Collar.
+- Ranked “Leading Lawyers” in Corporate Investigations and White Collar.
 The Legal 500, 2022-2024

-- Named on the Law Power list as one of the “most influential” and “powerful leaders in New York’s legal community”.
+- Named on the Law Power list as one of the “most influential” and “powerful leaders in New York’s legal community.”
 City & State, 2021-2024

 - Named one of this past year's “Winners of the Year” in local and state government.
 City & State, 2025.